Sonya Cassidy: Career

-Cassidy is known for her roles as Clara in the BBC period drama The Paradise, as Celine Ashworth in the police detective series Vera, as the Oracle in Syfy fantasy series Olympus, and as Hester in the Channel 4 science fiction series Humans.
+Cassidy attended RADA, graduating with a BA in Acting Degree (H Level) in 2008.
+In 2012, she played Clara in the BBC period drama The Paradise, as Celine Ashworth in the police detective series Vera, and as the Oracle in Syfy fantasy series Olympus.
+In 2016, she played industrial synth Hester in the Channel 4 science fiction series Humans, alongside Gemma Chan and Colin Morgan.

 Cassidy starred in the AMC television series Lodge 49.
 She also has some film appearances and has also done theatre work.

 In 2022, she starred in the science fiction series The Man Who Fell to Earth, a television adaptation of the Walter Tevis novel.

+Personal life

+Cassidy achieved a black belt in Taekwondo.